 Party for the Planet is Metro Vancouver’s largest Earth Day event.
-It’s free and in 2019 it takes place on Saturday April 13th outside Surrey City Hall.
+It’s free and takes place on a Saturday in mid-April outside Surrey City Hall.

 Surrey Earth Day Celebrations

 At Party for the Planet there is a tree and plant sale and other vendor stalls, crafts for children, free concerts and many ways to have fun while celebrating planet earth.

 Party for the Planet is an exceptional event for young families, with kids’ concerts as well as entertainment for adults.